dpvdberg/FortEZEdit/README.md

 On release, the edit is confirmed.
 This allows for quick editing using a single button.

+An reset edit key can also be set.

 ## Why did you create this?
 This is a Proof of Concept for an editing mechanic that, in my opinion, should be present in the Fortnite (Battle Royale) client.
 The way editing works in the game at the moment comes from the Save the World edition of the game.